bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ![](/img/xcode-test-results.png)

 * With iOS projects, we advise you to add our `Run CocoaPods install` step to your primary workflow to make sure all your iOS dependencies are installed.

-{% include message_box.html type="note" title="Safety comes first with code signing" content="Irrespective of public or private apps, your code signing files are always protected from curious eyes!

-* Files uploaded to the `Code signing` tab are not accessible to people outside of your team!
-* Even if you generate a public app and share the build with someone, Certificate and provisioning profile URLs are redacted in build logs .
-* If you have exported an encrypted profile from Xcode, you can use password protection for that file on our `Code Signing` tab as well.
-* One last note: the `Expose for Pull Request` toggle in `Secrets` tab is by default disabled for public apps as secrets included in PR builds can be accessed by anyone who can open a pull request. "%}

 {% include message_box.html type="info" title="More on iOS" content="